 The base of the 512-bit SIMD instruction extensions are referred to as Intel AVX-512 Foundation instructions.
 They include extensions of the Intel AVX and Intel AVX2 family of SIMD instructions but are encoded using a new encoding scheme with support for 512-bit vector registers, up to 32 vector registers in 64-bit mode, and conditional processing using opmask registers.

 Chapter 2 is an instruction set reference, providing details on new instructions.

 Chapter 3 describes the Intel[®] Advanced Matrix Extensions (Intel[®] AMX).

-Chapter 4 describes non-write-back lock disable architecture.
+Chapter 4 describes the UC-lock disable feature.